Are you an expat returning to the UK from Dubai...

 You'll also be able to find out how any gaps you have may affect your future entitlement to benefits.

-The type of NICs you pay depends on your employment status and how much you earn.
+The class of NICs you pay depends on your employment status, level of earnings, and whether you have reached State Pension age.

 If you’re self-employed you stop paying Class 2 when you reach state pension age.